NagisaKong/SIM2025Q4-CNJAHJ-/README.md

    cp .env.example .env
    ```
 3. **Configure database**
    Update `.env` with your PDO DSN.
-MySQL and PostgreSQL DSNs are supported; SQLite can be used for quick local experiments.
+The default configuration now targets PostgreSQL (`pgsql:host=127.0.0.1;port=5432;dbname=csr_platform`).
+You can still point the DSN to MySQL or SQLite for local experiments if needed.

 4. **Run migrations and seeders**
    ```bash